 \$40.7 million of FY 2023 NEF funding was allocated to the NIAID Support Facility (Building J), Rocky Mountain Laboratories (RML), Montana.
 Building J is a multistory addition to existing NIAID Building J for departmental functions including Microscopy, Intramural Administrative Management Branch, Acquisition Management and Operations Branch, Office of Cyber Infrastructure and Computational Biology, and NIH Police.
 The existing facilities housing the essential support functions of these programs have remained unchanged for many years, while the scientific structure being supported continues to expand.
-All areas of services have had additional demands placed on them and additional staff have been hired without adequate facilities available to house and support functions and consequently, negatively affect the scientific mission of NIH at RML.
+All areas of services have had additional demands placed on them and additional staff have been hired without adequate facilities available to house and support them.
+The current deficient facilities negatively affect the ability to provide the central support functions and consequently, negatively affect the scientific mission of NIH at RML.